 - Eat nutritious foods that encourage healthy vision: Vitamins E, C, and A are needed for healthy eyes.
 There are also many other nutrients and minerals that can help protect your vision.
 For more information about the foods that provide these vitamins and nutrients, you may want to read our blog post “Don’t Overlook Vitamins and Minerals for Eye Health.”
 You could also consider an eye health vitamin supplement to help ensure that you are getting all the necessary resources that your eyes need.

 If you are suffering from farsightedness and its many symptoms, it’s worth it to investigate your options.
 There is no reason to suffer in silence.
 Many people with farsightedness feel trapped by the need to wear corrective lenses for the rest of their life.
 Some even take the more drastic step of having LASIK eye surgery to try and correct the vision problem.

 Blurred vision, especially if you are a driver or operate machinery, can lead to dangerous situations!
-Blinding headaches whenever you read or work on the computer could make your life miserable!
+Blinding headaches whenever you read or work on the computer can make your life miserable.
 Straining your eyes now just means a greater chance of more vision problems in the future.

 Suffering from regular headaches, problems seeing, and enduring eye strain is no way to live.
 So, be sure to meet with your doctor to discuss what you can do to improve the quality of your life and your vision.
 While you are talking to them, ask their opinion of eye exercises.
 There are even special eye exercises you can do for farsightedness.

 Stop and consider the cost involved in wearing corrective lenses for the rest of your life, or the possible dangers involved in eye surgery.
 Wouldn’t it make more sense to make the time to take care of your eyes on a daily basis?
 Eye vitamins offer amazing benefits, for example, and just changing your routine enough to eat better and take a daily supplement could make a world of difference for your vision.
 This small investment can really set you up for an easier future with better vision.